With

 with a drop of clear yellow the decals were applied and then sealed.

 A quick word on the decals in the kit.
-The two markings show one early
+The two decal marking options show one for an early

 if authenticity is of importance check your refs.
 I eventually settled